GoogleContainerTools/kpt-functions-catalog/functions/go/ensure-name-substring/README.md

 function config syntax and behavior.
 If you have suggestion or feedback, please file an issue [here](https://github.com/GoogleContainerTools/kpt/issues/new/choose).

-If the desired name substring is already part of the name, it takes no actions.
+The function prepends or appends the name substring.
+In cases where the desired name substring is already a part of the name, it takes no actions.
-Otherwise, it prepends or appends the name substring.

-Note: If the original name of a resource happens to contain the desired substring, the desired substring will not be added again.
-Users need to ensure the name collisions don't happen.
+Note: Users need to ensure the name collisions don't happen.

 To configure it using a ConfigMap, only one key-value pair is allowed in `data` field.
 The key must be one of `prepend` and `append`, and the value is the